suffolklibraries/sljekyll/news/_posts/2018-04-16-sle-funding.md

 The scheme, which offers individuals and local businesses the chance to make an annual donation to provide some ‘extra’ support to our service, has raised over £5,000 so far.
 Monies raised are placed in a development fund to help libraries provide extra services or initiatives in their communities.

+Bruce Leeke, Chief Executive of Suffolk Libraries, said: "I’m delighted that we’ve been able to fund such a wide range of innovative and exciting projects through the Suffolk Libraries Extra Initiative.
+We launched this scheme to harness the amazing support we have from customers and the great ideas that our staff come up with.

+"We’re very grateful to everyone who has signed up to support the scheme so far and I hope to see it develop further in future."

 Libraries were recently invited to apply for the first round of funding and a variety of exciting initiatives across the county have been awarded a total of £1,600.
 The rest of the money will be made available in further funding rounds later in the year.
 The projects which have received funding so far are as follows:

 ## Aldeburgh Library